 Modern home batteries often have smart charging controls that automatically determine the best time to charge.
 This can depend on factors such as the availability of solar energy, electricity rates, and the household's energy needs.

-Some home batteries can participate in smart network services, where they are remotely managed to balance electricity demand.
-In such cases, they can be charged or discharged based on the electricity grid's demand.
+Some home batteries can participate in smart grid services, where they are remotely managed to balance electricity demand.
+In such cases, they can be charged or discharged based on the demand of the electricity grid.

 Ole Diepstraten